inaimathi/langnostic/posts/arbitrary-update-3099.md

 ## <a name="khan-academy" href="#khan-academy"></a>Khan Academy

 Something I've been seriously meaning to get into is some basic math.
 It's surprising, and somewhat embarrassing, how long I've gone without doing that.
-So this past week, I finally registered an account over at <a name="note-Sun-Mar-01-220102EST-2015"></a>[|5|](https://www.khanacademy.org">Khan Academy</a> and plowed through the [Combinatorics/Probability lessons](https://www.khanacademy.org/math/probability/probability-and-combinatorics-topic) as well as I could.
+So this past week, I finally registered an account over at [Khan Academy](https://www.khanacademy.org) and plowed through the [Combinatorics/Probability lessons](https://www.khanacademy.org/math/probability/probability-and-combinatorics-topic) as well as I could.
 It still feels like I need to practice and study more, but I have a less shaky grasp of [n-choose-k](http://en.wikipedia.org/wiki/Combination) problems than I used to.
-I'm not prepared to swear by the information yet, given that I haven't battle-tested it at this point, but I can tentatively recommend the lessons<a href="#foot-Sun-Mar-01-220102EST-2015).
+I'm not prepared to swear by the information yet, given that I haven't battle-tested it at this point, but I can tentatively recommend the lessons<a name="note-Sun-Mar-01-220102EST-2015"></a>[|5|](#foot-Sun-Mar-01-220102EST-2015).
 They certainly help retention over the moderate term.

 ## <a name="finally" href="#finally"></a>Finally

 I was going to mention the recent Cabal memory-management-fest, in which the current core members got together to discuss the implementations they'd spent the week building.
-Mine's up <a name="note-Sun-Mar-01-220114EST-2015"></a>[|6|](https://github.com/CompSciCabal/SMRTYPRTY/blob/master/experiments/inaimathi/memory-management/g.c">here</a>, while Scott's are over [here](https://github.com/CompSciCabal/SMRTYPRTY/tree/master/experiments/scott/garbage_collector), and dann hasn't posted anything yet as far as I know.
+Mine's up [here](https://github.com/CompSciCabal/SMRTYPRTY/blob/master/experiments/inaimathi/memory-management/g.c), while Scott's are over [here](https://github.com/CompSciCabal/SMRTYPRTY/tree/master/experiments/scott/garbage_collector)<a name="note-Sun-Mar-01-220114EST-2015"></a>[|6|](#foot-Sun-Mar-01-220114EST-2015), and dann hasn't posted anything yet as far as I know.
 I *was* going to go over each of those, but this piece is already quite a bit longer than I was expecting.
 Fuck, also, I've been putting some work into exercises for [Learn Lisp the Hard Way.](https://github.com/LispTO/llthw/tree/master/book) At the moment, I'm just working on [section 1-04](https://github.com/LispTO/llthw/blob/master/book/1-04-0-lists.md), but I'm hoping to claw some time together over the next couple of weeks.
-It's an interesting effort, and I guess technically the second book I've contributed to<a href="#foot-Sun-Mar-01-220114EST-2015).
+It's an interesting effort, and I guess technically the second book I've contributed to.
 I can't wait to see what kind of impact it has.

 Now that I've done an initial proof of this article, it occurs that I opened with "There's not much going on".